 - Mrs. West – Middle and High School Teacher, Reading Specialist

 Mrs. Angela Turner

 Welcome to a new year at The Rock Enrichment Academy.
-My name is Angela Jay-Turner and this will be my 10th year as Director.
-I am a native Austinite with one son who just began his journey in high school.
+My name is Angela Jay-Turner and this will be my 11th year as Director.
+I am a native Austinite with one son who is a sophomore in high school.
 I am blessed to work with amazing teachers that have poured their hearts into planning lessons for your children, and have helped grow this program from one campus with 35 students (K-5) to six campuses, now with Pre-K through High School.